Underground Car Parks | Germany

 V4Slurry wall, braced, permanentt = 1,00 m 16.00

-The sheet piling is the most cost-effective solution.
-The difference is approximately 18% compared to the bored pile wall and about 24% compared to the slurry wall.
-Additionally, a temporary sheet piling solution was considered.
+The temporary sheet pile wall is the most cost-effective solution.
+The difference is approximately 18% compared to the secant pile wall and about 24% compared to the slurry wall.

 Conclusion